Home » Culture, Featured, Our World, The future, World Views

 What do you think?

-4 Responses to “Discussion Forum: The Future”
+4 responses to “Discussion Forum: The Future”

 Adam, Thanks for your comment.
 Yes, a lot of people think of the future as a progressive slide show of already taken photographs.
 We can’t change it so we sit around waiting until the next unchangeable photo shows up.
 But the future is open and we can change the course of our lives and of history by the choices we make.
 Thanks again.